 Shrimp Curry (5 stars) – This is by far one of the best backpacking meals that Happy Yak makes.
 It is very tasty with unique flavors that cook up just right.
 If you like curry then this is a great option for the backcountry.

 Mandarin Beef and Rice (3.5 stars) – It is rare that a freeze-dried meal tastes fresh but this one did and the flavors were spot on.
 However, the meat was very tough.
-We might try it again in the future but will definitely allow it to simmer longer than the suggested time.
+We might try it again in the future but will definitely allow it to cook longer than the suggested time.

 The Best Backpacking Meals Reviewed